Sikandar (2025 film): Theatrical

-Sikandar was theatrically released worldwide on 30 March 2025, in standard and IMAX formats, coinciding with Eid-al-Fitr.
+Sikandar was theatrically released worldwide on 30 March 2025, in standard and IMAX formats, coinciding with Eid-al-Fitr, and clashed with L2: Empuraan and Veera Dheera Sooran: Part 2.
 The film was released in more than 5,000 screens across India.

 Many showings were cancelled due to the lack of audience and were replaced with other films including L2: Empuraan and The Diplomat.
 Murugadoss blamed Khan's late arrival on set for the film's failure, to which Khan retorted by claiming he had a rib injury, and sarcastically making fun of the poor box office performance of the director's other film Madharaasi.

 Home media

 The film began streaming on Netflix from 25 May 2025.

 Reception

 Critical response

 Sikander received generally negative reviews from critics.

 Bollywood Hungama gave 2.5/5 stars, writing "On the whole, Sikander attempts to deliver a powerful social message and showcases Salman Khan in a role that's sure to resonate with his fanbase.
 However, the impact is diluted by a weak script and erratic direction.
 At the box office, the film will initially benefit from the Eid holiday and the lack of competition, but sustaining momentum in the long run will be a tough challenge.
 Tushar Joshi of India Today gave 2/5 stars, and wrote "Sikandar is exhausting and a bit dated.
 But if you want to see Bhaijaan do his thing and don’t expect much, it could be your pick this Eid".
 Dhaval Roy of The Times of India gave 2 out of 5 stars, and wrote "A Salman Khan movie is a genre in itself, and you know what to expect—gravity-defying action, larger-than-life heroism, and punchy dialogues.
 Written and directed by A Murugadoss, this actioner checks all these boxes but suffers from an underwhelming plot and cliched narrative".
 Rishabh Suri of the Hindustan Times gave 2 out of 5 stars, writing "Salman Khan headlining an action film was once a formula for guaranteed success.
 However, Sikandar falls considerably short of the promised popcorn entertainment, hampered by a fundamentally weak narrative".